 Included

-- Meal Plan - Picnic lunch, including bottled water
+- Meal Plan - Breakfast , lunch, dinner including bottled water.

 Excluded